Small Batch Apple Butter

 A hand holds a spoon scooping thick old fashioned apple butter from a glass Mason jar.
 The jar sits on a white wooden table with apples, cinnamon sticks, and autumn flowers in the background.

-For the best flavor, use a mix of sweet and tart apples.
+Tip: For the best flavor, use a mix of sweet and tart apples like Honeycrisp, Gala, Fuji, Golden Delicious, or McIntosh.

 Top-down view of green apples, brown sugar, spices, vanilla, apple cider, and water on a white wooden table with a red gingham cloth in the corner—classic ingredients prepped for making old fashioned apple butter.

-How to Make Apple Butter the Old Fashioned Way
+How to Make a Small Batch of Apple Butter

-• Start by combining peeled, chopped apples with water, apple cider vinegar, salt, and warm spices like pumpkin spice and ginger in a heavy-bottomed pot.
+• Cook the apples with water, apple cider vinegar, salt, and spices until they’re soft.

-• Taste and adjust the spices or sweetness if needed.
+• Taste and adjust the sweetness or spices if needed.

 If stored in an airtight container in the refrigerator, it will last up to 3 weeks.
 You can also freeze it for up to 3 months for longer storage.